varunsood189/eag-cognitive-agent/readme_text_output.md

 I can't set a calendar reminder directly, but I've recorded Mom's birthday as May 15, 2026, in the file `workspace/mom_birthday.txt`.
 You can use this information to set a reminder in your preferred calendar application.

 I can't set a calendar reminder directly, but I've recorded Mom's birthday as May 15, 2026, in the file `workspace/mom_birthday.txt`.
 You can use this information to set a reminder in your preferred calendar application.
-(eag-cognitive-agent) (base) varun@varun-Latitude-3410:~/Documents/workspace/schoolofai/Assignment 6/eag-cognitive-agent$ uv run python agent6.py --preset c2
+Terminal$ uv run python agent6.py --preset c2

 ============================================================
 RUN 5c281181